SergeyKanzhelev/apmtips/source/_posts/2015-01-05-track-dependencies-in-console-application.markdown

 categories:
 - Application Insights
 ---
-Dependencies tracking in Application Insights is powerful feature that allows to see which SQL and Http calls your application makes.
-I've [mentioned](/blog/2014/12/28/application-insights-extension-for-azure-websites/) that you need Status Monitor or Azure WebSites extension to enable it for your web application.
+Dependencies tracking in Application Insights is powerful feature that allows to see what SQL and Http calls your application makes.
+I've [mentioned](/blog/2014/12/28/application-insights-extension-for-azure-websites/) that you need to install Status Monitor or Azure WebSites extension to enable it for your web application.
 I don't like magic and tools that configures something that I don't quite understand.
-I think most of developers and especially devops thinks this way.
+I think most of developers and especially devops thinks the same way.
 Hopefully after this post you can better understand how this feature works and will trust it more.

 The main purpose of Status Monitor and Azure WebSites extension is to simplify Application Insights enablement for web applications.
-When you host your ASP.NET application in IIS or as Azure WebSite - it has predictable structure.
-So all enablement steps can be automated.
-In this post I'll show how to enable dependencies tracking feature for console application manually so you know what Status Monitor and Azure WebSites extensions do under the hood.
+When you host your ASP.NET application in IIS or as Azure WebSite it has very predictable structure.
+So most of enablement steps can be automated.
+In this post I'll show how to enable dependencies tracking feature for console application manually so you know what Status Monitor and Azure WebSites extensions automation makes under the hood.
 You can apply similar steps for any other application type - be it Windows Service, Worker Role or anything else.

-So let's assume you just created a simple console application called "TestDependency.exe" in Visual Studio.
+Let's assume you just created a simple console application called "TestDependency.exe" in Visual Studio.
 As it tests dependencies tracking - I make a simple http call in a Main method of this application:

 ```
 var request = HttpWebRequest.Create("http://bing.com");